 Other highlights from our trip included horseback riding through a rocky path on the slopes of Mt.
 Roudi, a visit to Melissani cave/lake, and a small cruise around the east coast of the island with a rental boat from Agia Efimia.

-While Melissani cave is a very interesting geological feature, we felt that the price tag of 4.00 euro per person for a ten minute boat ride around the lake was a bit much.
+While Melissani cave is a very interesting geological feature, we felt the hight entrance fee for a ten minute boat ride around the lake was a bit much.
 The boat operators are extremely nice.

 The tour is conducted in Greek, so if you don’t speak the language you will not understand much.
 On our next visit we will try the nearby Drongarati cave which sounds more promising.